“I was a fool.”

 “Sit with me?” she asks.

-He is bloodied and beaten, hollow-eyed and worn thin, standing in his tarnished armour amidst the corpse of the world he’s destroyed.
+He is bloodied and beaten, hollow-eyed and worn thin, standing in his tarnished armour amidst the world he’s destroyed.
 She has no more use for pretense; she is on the ground, her arm in the dirt, staring at their mutual failure.
 His world could not be restored, and hers could not be saved, and now both are only phantoms lingering on the cusp of death.

 She could turn away from him now, but what would be the point?
 He will die soon, anyway, and if they are the only two left in all of the world, they may as well die together.